mauroservienti/milestone.github.io/_posts/processes-state-evolution.md

 > To be precise, the problem doesn't arise because of the rigid nature of relational databases.
 The same situation applies to any storage type.
 The problem manifests in code if we use a key-value store or a document database.

-## Is there any reason to store everything in the same table?
+## Do we have to store everything in the same table?

 The quick answer is no. We tend to do that because we're used to it and because requirements usually dictate processes' evolution or extensions.
 Those words are tricky and lead us to think there is an excellent reason to extend the current process instead of creating a brand new one.
-The object-orientated programming mindset also kicks in, telling us that inheritance is an excellent technique to evolve something.
+The object-oriented programming mindset also kicks in, telling us that inheritance is an excellent technique to evolve something.
 Extension, again.

 As for messages, I advise creating a new process that handles the new requirements.
 Sooner or later, all the instances of the old process will be complete enabling us to remove the handling code and set a timebomb on the data based on the applied retention policy.